Ilyushin Il-20M: Incidents

 In October 2013, Russia used the Il-20M over the Black Sea to fly reconnaissance missions along the Turkish coast.
 When the machine was spotted, two F-16 fighter planes took off on the Turkish side to intercept the scout.
 The machine ultimately headed for Bulgarian airspace and the pursuit was aborted.

 This was repeated on April 13, 2014.
 Here the Il-20M, coming from Romania and flying east, again flew 15 to 20 nautical miles along the Turkish Black Sea coast before being identified and intercepted by four Turkish F-16s.

 On October 22, 2014, according to the Estonian military, an Il-20M entered Estonian airspace and stayed in it for a short period of time.
 The aircraft was identified and escorted by aircraft from the Portuguese, Belgian and Swedish Air Forces.
 The Russian Ministry of Defense denied a violation of Estonian airspace.

 The Il-20M was involved in the deployment of the Russian Air Force in Syria in 2015.
 It was later supplemented by the Tu-214R.

 According to a tweet by the German Air Force, on November 28, 2022, an alert group consisting of two Eurofighter Typhoon fighter planes identified an Il-20M.
 The machine flew without a transponder code in international airspace between the Russian exclave of Kaliningrad Oblast and the Russian mainland.
-The German alarm squad started from Ämari Airport in Estonia.
+The German alarm squad started from Ämari Air Base in Estonia.

 According to another tweet, on January 27, 2023, a German Air Force alarm squad consisting of two Eurofighter Typhoon fighter planes identified and accompanied an Il-20M (RF-93611) over the Baltic Sea.
 The alarm squad belonged to the Tactical Air Force Squadron 73 "Steinhoff" at the Rostock-Laage air base, where they then returned.